ABV: 40 %

 Type: Single Malt

 Nose: This is light and sweet.
 There’s a floral layer with heather in the back.
 Up front it’s Coca cola, honey and vanilla.
-There’s a ginger note somewhere in the middle and some lemon comes through after a while.
+There’s a ginger note somewhere in the middle and some lemon comes through after a while with a metallic side to it.
 It’s quite shallow and there’s not much to go hunt after.
 It’s extremely mild.
+This is a boring but acceptable nose.

 Mouth: It starts out quite watery and then the honey sweetness is first to come through.
 A small spicyness prickles the tip of the tounge.
 There’s a little more substance in the taste compared to the nose.
 The Coca Cola note and the honey is still in there.
 A tiny hint of oak rests in the back.
 There’s also a backdrop of lemon and flowers.